 - Articulating boundaries of confidentiality

-- Highlighting other avenues, including the Nurse (Sarah Dragonetti), peer supporters, Fellows with responsibility for welfare (Eamonn Molloy & Linda Flores)
+- Highlighting other avenues, including the Nurse, peer supporters, Welfare Coordinator, Junior Deans and Fellows with responsibility on the Welfare Committee

-- Inviting coordination only if it helps and only if asked
+- Inviting coordination with others only if it helps, and only if requested by you.

 - To be listened to

 - Interventions to clarify

 - Building sufficient trust to encourage the person to find the most appropriate answer for their issues